Date of Birth:

 Fedor Emelianenko’s Fighting Style:

-Beyond that, he is a very strong fighter.
+Beyond that, he was a physically powerful and explosive fighter.
 Interestingly, Emelianenko used to do a lot of weight lifting in his younger years; but hardly lifts weights at all these days, preferring sports specific training and things like running, push ups, and chin ups to pumping iron.

 In 1999, Emelianenko married Oksana.
 Together the two had Fedor’s first daughter together, Masha.
 In 2006, Emelianenko and his wife split.
 He later started a new family with his girlfriend Marina.
 His second daughter, Vasilisa, was born in December of 2007 to he and Marina.